-- 1.1.1 The following sections provide a summary of the key planning policies that are relevant to Chapters 8 -18 in Part 3 of this DMRB Stage 3 Environmental Statement. - 1.1.2 Where policies relevant to a chapter have been identified by a previous chapter, the "Summary of Policy" will direct readers to the first reference in order to avoid repetition.
+- 1.1.1 The following sections provide a summary of the key development plan policies that are relevant to Chapters 8 -18 in Part 3 of this DMRB Stage 3 Environmental Statement. - 1.1.2 Where policies relevant to a chapter have been identified by a previous chapter, the 'Summary of Policy' will direct readers to the first reference in order to avoid repetition.
+Policies from the Proposed PKC LDP 2 (2018) have been reviewed and are considered to broadly reflect adopted PKC LDP policies.
+However, to assist the reader, the reflective PKC LDP2 policies have been included in brackets next to the corresponding policies.